developmentAC/beagleTM/README.md

 _Mount and run_:``` bash
 sudo docker run -it -p 8501:8501 --mount type=bind,source=$PWD,target=/home/beagletm2 beagletm2 ```

+Your browser URL is likely to be set to `http://127.0.0.1:8501/` to run the Streamlit application.

 #### Open up a session of pipenv